-$59 The Uphill Athlete 12 week Time Crunched Mountaineering Plan is designed for climbers heading for a 2-day up to 2 week mountaineering objective who have very limited time to train.
+The Uphill Athlete 12 week Time Crunched Mountaineering Plan is designed for climbers heading for a 2-14 day mountaineering objective who have limited time to train.
 The plan progresses over 12 weeks and tops out at 7:40 hours of training in the final week.
 It does not include any technical training components so is best for those with either a good technical skill set or for those bound for non-technical objectives.
 The focus is 100% on climber fitness which in our experience is most amateur climber’s biggest limitation on these sorts of climbs.
-This plan does not include a taper/easy week, so it is important to plan one very light week after completing the program before tackling your main objective.
+This plan does not include a taper/easy week, so it is important to plan one very light week (or travel) after completing the program before tackling your main objective.

 Caveat: You can’t get something for nothing and this plan sacrifices the aerobic base building period.
 As such this plan should not be considered as a short cut to fitness.
 It is a compromise plan for those with strictly limited time to train and/or a short time horizon.
 While it is a stand alone plan It will give better results if it comes on top of a solid aerobic base.
 If you plan to stack 2 of these plans back to back it is important to separate them with a 4-6 week strictly aerobic base building period.
 This Aerobic base period is fully explained and outlined in our book, Training for the New Alpinism.

 For specific questions about this training plan email us at email@example.com.

 IFMGA-certified Mountain Guide, Coach, and Founder of Uphill Athlete

 Workout #1: Other